-The readings will help you understand the key tems used in this unit and give you a basic introduction to the topics covered.
+The readings will help you understand the key terms used in this unit and give you a basic introduction to the topics covered.

 Since we utilize various open sources for this class, and some of these sources are aimed at the general public, you may notice some inconsistencies in how the terminology is used.
-For this reason, I want you to keep in mind the following definitions as you read the various materials this week.
+For this reason, keep in mind the following definitions as you read the various materials.

 - Health-related components of fitness: components of fitness that are necessary for good health.
 We will go over each one of these components in detail in the upcoming weeks.
 They are cardiorespiratory (CR) endurance (also called aerobic endurance), flexibility, muscular strength, muscular endurance, and body composition.

 - CR endurance (aerobic endurance): The ability of the heart, blood vessels, and lungs to work together to accomplish three goals: 1) deliver oxygen to body tissues; 2) deliver nutrients; 3) remove waste products.
 CR endurance exercises involve large muscle groups in prolonged, dynamic movement (ex. running, swimming, etc)

 - Flexibility: The ability of moving a joint through the range of motion.